berndporr/cppThread/README.md

 # CppThread
 Generic C++ Thread

-The `std::thread` has the problem that it can only call static functions / methods which is useless in C++.
-This class is a thin wrapper which creates a class with an abstract `run()` function which is called as a new thread.
+The C++ `std::thread` has the problem that it can only call static functions / methods which is a problem.
+This class solves this problem as a thin wrapper which creates a class with a `run()` method which is called as a a new thread.

+Just inherit this class, implement your `run()` function and then use `start()` to start the thread.

 ## Usage
 Include CppThread.h in your program.